 Many people are also focusing on ways to be healthier, and turning to organic foods and products for themselves, and looking for ways to lessen their impact on the environment.
 For this reason, composite fillings are a great alternative to silver amalgam ones.

 Amalgam fillings contain mercury, and in the U.S., dentist offices are actually the second largest users of mercury.
 While the amount of mercury used in fillings has been deemed safe by the FDA, many would prefer not to have it in their system, or on the environment.

-“Many other countries have concerns about the use amalgam and its impact on the environment and our bodies,” says Dr. Brusky.
-“Denmark, Sweden and Norway have banned the use of amalgam and countries like Canada, Italy and Australia have all implemented steps to greatly reduce the use of amalgam.
-Forty seven other countries have signed an initiative calling for the restriction and eventual prohibition of dental amalgam fillings.”
+“Many other countries have concerns about the use of amalgam and its impact on the environment and our bodies,” says Dr. Brusky.
+“Denmark, Sweden, and Norway have banned the use of amalgam and countries like Canada, Italy and Australia have all implemented steps to greatly reduce the use of amalgam.
+Forty-seven other countries have signed an initiative calling for the restriction and eventual prohibition of dental amalgam fillings.”

 To preserve the strength of your tooth and to preserve the beauty of your smile, composite fillings provide the most ideal solution when faced with a cavity.
 But they are also healthier for you and the environment.

 If you have questions about amalgam fillings you may currently have, or have experienced a problem in a tooth with an amalgam filling, schedule a consultation with Dr. Brusky today by calling (920) 662-1440.